-SodaStream International Ltd. (SODA), the Israeli maker of home soda machines, jumped 17 percent to $35.36 in New York, the biggest weekly advance since Jan.
+SodaStream International Ltd. (SODA:US), the Israeli maker of home soda machines, jumped 17 percent to $35.36 in New York, the biggest weekly advance since Jan.
 6.

 The company said June 4 that it would begin developing co- branded soda makers with Breville Group, an Australian designer of consumer appliances.